 Eat what the locals eat

-If you’re traveling outside the capital cities or resort areas, you don’t have any other options.
+If you're traveling outside the capital cities or resort areas, you don't have other options.

 You'll eat your meals in the same roadside stalls and restaurants as the locals.